bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 During debugging, it can be helpful to disable systems to narrow down the source of the problem. `Stepping::never_run()` and `Stepping::never_run_node()` can be used to disable systems while stepping is enabled.
-Note that disabling systems in this manner only has an effect while stepping is enabled.
-When stepping is disabled, all disabled systems will resume executing.

-In this video of the breakout example, we disable the `check_for_collisions()` system and use continue frame to move the ball into the center of the blocks, then re-enable the system to have fun destroying all the blocks from the inside.

-<video controls><source src="stepping-disable-system.mp4" type="video/mp4"/></video>

 ### Excluding Systems from Stepping